nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

     ; "Don't produce a consensus".
     NoneOp = { op: "None" }

-When encounting an unrecognized or nonconforming voting operation, _or one which is not recognized by the consensus-method in use_, the authorities proceed as if the operation had been "None".
+When encountering an unrecognized or nonconforming voting operation, _or one which is not recognized by the consensus-method in use_, the authorities proceed as if the operation had been "None".